mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 This, therefore, is where the first fleet actions will occur.
-If these assaults are not successful we can expect an attempt to cut off these regions and force us to counterattack before they are taken – drawing our fleet into an engagement on the enemy’s terms.
+If these assaults are not successful we can expect an attempt to cut off these regions and force us to counterattack before they are taken – drawing our fleet into an engagement on the enemy's terms.

 If these campaigns are successful we can expect a second-stage offensive against Macene and Rhylanor in the coreward theatre, and